Related Articles

 To implement Reference Class Forecasting (RCF), we will follow these steps:

-3. Forecasting: Using each of the CRT time series to forecast the completion time for your current project.
+- Forecasting: Using each of the CRT time series to forecast the completion time for the current project.
 We will make sure to consider uncertainty in the model predictions.

-4. Histogram: After obtaining the completion time forecasts for your current project based on each CRT time series, create a histogram of the completion time values to visualize the frequency distribution.
-The histogram will provide a visual representation of the likely completion times and their frequencies, allowing you to assess the overall distribution of possible completion times.
+- Histogram: After obtaining the completion time forecasts for the current project based on each CRT time series, we create a histogram of the completion time values to visualize the frequency distribution.
+The histogram will provide a visual representation of the likely completion times and their probabilities, allowing us to assess the overall distribution of possible completion times.

 Conclusion